chenleo999/02-VBA-Scripting-Challenge/README.md

     ticker name & value of greatest decrease % ticker name & value of greatest total stock volume

-When test this VBA script in the alphabetical_testing file, it finished within 3 min.
+When test this VBA script in the alphabetical_testing file, it finished within 2min.
 When run against the big yearly stock data, it took much longer time.

 Results are stored as screenshots png files named by years.